fluxcd/kustomize-controller/docs/spec/v1alpha1/kustomization.md

 * [GitRepository](https://github.com/fluxcd/source-controller/blob/master/docs/spec/v1alpha1/gitrepositories.md)

-> **Note** that the source must contain the kustomization.yaml and all the Kubernetes manifests and configuration files
+> **Note** that the source should contain the kustomization.yaml and all the
-> referenced in the kustomization.yaml.
+> Kubernetes manifests and configuration files referenced in the kustomization.yaml.
+> If your repository contains only plain Kubernetes then you can enable kustomization.yaml generation.

+## Generate kustomization.yaml

+If your repository contains plain Kubernetes manifests, you can configure the controller to generate a `kustomization.yaml` by setting `spec.generate` to `true`.

+When `spec.generate` is enabled, the `kustomization.yaml` is automatically generated for all the Kubernetes manifests in the `spec.path` and sub-directories.
+The generated `kustomization.yaml` will have common labels taken from the `spec.prune` field.

 ## Reconciliation